yannickkirschen/mini-java/README.md

     ```
     The `.java` classfile has to be saved inside the same directory as the generated `.class` resides and has to be compiled using java8.

-## Info - Testing

-### Info
-The Tests are written as JUnit5 Tests.
-There are two kinds of tests: the general tests (author: Jakob Kautz) and further Tests (Liz Wellhausen)
-The Tests cover the Features, Parser and the Typechecker.

-### General Tests
-The general Tests consist of two Testsuites.
-The first one, which can be found in src\test\java\de\dhbw\compiler\ast\UnitTests.java, covers the Feature and Parser Tests,, while the second Testfile, which can be found in src\test\java\de\dhbw\compiler\typecheck\TypecheckTest.java, covers the Typechecker tests.
-The first Testsuite consists of 20 Testcases and the second of 18 which the User can either test all together or seperately.